Curriculum Learning: A Survey: Applications of Curriculum Learning

-Guo et al.~\cite{guo2018curriculumnet} propose a curriculum approach for training deep neural networks on large-scale weakly-supervised web images which contain large amounts of noisy labels.
-Their framework contains three stages: the initial feature generation in which the network is trained for a few iterations on the whole data set, the curriculum design and the actual curriculum learning step where the samples are presented from easy to hard.
-They build the curriculum in an unsupervised way, by applying a density-based clustering algorithm which measures the difficulty using the data distribution density.

-Choi et al.~\cite{Choi2019PseudoLabelingCF} introduce a pseudo-labeling curriculum for domain adaptation which can alleviate the problem of false pseudo-labels.
-They propose a curriculum based on a density-based clustering algorithm, where samples with high density are presented early during training, and data subsets with low density values are introduced at a later stage.
-Furthermore, their method allows the network to progressively improve the generated pseudo-labels in order to utilize them later during training.

-Tang and Huang~\cite{tang2019self} combine active learning and SPL, creating an algorithm that introduces the right training examples at the right moment.
-Active learning selects the samples having the highest potential of improving the model.
-Still, those examples can be easy or hard, and including a difficult sample too early during training might limit its benefit.
-To address this issue, the authors propose to jointly consider potential value and easiness of instances.
-In this way, the selected instances will be both informative and easy enough to be utilized by the current model.
-This is achieved by applying two weights for each unlabeled instance, one that estimates the potential value on improving the model and another that captures the difficulty of the example.

-Shu et al.~\cite{shu2019transferable} propose a transferable curriculum method for weakly supervised domain adaptation tasks.
-This curriculum informs which of the source examples are noiseless and transferable, thus are good candidates for training.
-The framework splits the task into two sub-problems: learning with transferable curriculum, which guides the model from easy to hard and from transferable to untransferable, and constructing the transferable curriculum to quantify the transferability of source examples based on their contributions to the target task.
-A domain discriminator is trained in a curriculum fashion, which enables measuring the transferability of each sample.

-Hacohen and Weinshall~\cite{hacohen2019power} conduct an extensive analysis of curriculum learning, experimenting on multiple settings for image classification.
+Hacohen and Weinshall~\citeyearpar{Hacohen2019OnTP} also conduct an extensive analysis of curriculum learning, experimenting on multiple settings for image classification.
 They model the easy-to-hard procedure in two ways.
 First, they train a teacher network and use the confidence of its predictions as the scoring function for each image.
-Second, they train the network in a conventional fashion, then compute the confidence score for each image to define a scoring function with which they re-train the model from scratch in a curriculum way.
+Second, they train the network conventionally, then compute the confidence score for each image to define a scoring function with which they retrain the model from scratch in a curriculum way.
 Furthermore, they test multiple pacing functions to determine the impact of the curriculum schedule on the final results.